Trahloc/foundryvtt-dice-so-nice/README.md

 - **Label Color**: Allows to change the color of the dice label.
 - **Dice Color**: Allows to change the color of the dice.
 - **Outline Color**: Allows to change the color of the dice label outline.
 - **Edge Color**: Allows to change the color of the edges of the dice.

+**Note:** You can click on any dice to customize it instead of using a global settings for all the dice.

 ## Preferences
 ![Preview](./settings-preferences.jpg?raw=true)